 So, it was labor day.
 The good/bad excuse to do celebrate work by doing not a lot.
 But Essa doesn't hang around doing nothing.
 Let's take a look.

-His illustrated FML: The one with the beeps
+Her illustrated FML: The one with the poo

 What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to email@example.com but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away.
+If you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away!